dilkhush/rails-neo4j-example/README.md

   D's fav books are B2, B5
 then A will get B3, B4 in suggestions bacase his friends B abd E also mark these as fav books.

+## To Contribute
+ Fork the repo and give me a pull request